zaphosting/docs/docs/vserver-windows-supabase.md

 ---
 id: vserver-windows-supabase
-title: "VPS: Setup Supabase on Windows"
+title: "Setup Supabase on Windows"
 description: "Discover how to set up and configure Supabase for a reliable open-source Postgres platform with authentication and realtime features → Learn more now"
 sidebar_label: Install Supabase
 services:
   - vserver
+  - dedicated
 ---

 import Tabs from '@theme/Tabs';